Saturday, September 20, 2025

 On our last day at Lassen, Leisa and I hiked the Bumpass Hell trail to smoldering geothermic pools.
 It was a nice three mile warm up, but somewhat disappointing for the effort.
 The first couple of photos were from Bumpass Hell.
 Then, we drove outside the entrance gate to a paved parking lot with room for about a dozen cars.
 The trail started across the road with tall grass encroaching on the footpath.
 Soon, the trail opened up and we crossed a swampy creek over logs.
 We were more than a mile into the hike before we were able to see Brokeoff above the trees.
 This was our only other planned destination for the day, so we kept it in low gear.
 The trail went directly at the cliff face before veering toward the base of the ridge.
 Views started to open up as we gained elevation and the forest thinned into tall cedars and varieties of ground cover.
 A long segment of trail cut an angle up the slope to the ridge, then made a sharp turn east for the final approach.

-Brokeoff Mountain from the Bumpass Hell trail
+Brokeoff Mountain from the Lassen trail

 We walked below the NW summit, about 40' lower than the true summit.
 As on Lassen, the upper part of the mountain was buffeted by strong and steady wind.
 We continued on to the main summit with beautiful 360 views and only had to share it with one other couple.
 The cliffs below the summit were crumbly and vertical.
 We had a great look at Lassen and could make out Shasta better than from Lassen, but the top was still lost in haze and it didn't show up in the photos.
 We didn't find any benchmarks or a register.
 For lunch, we dropped 50' off the summit to the shelter of a small pine tree that blocked the wind.
 Since we had a few bars of cell service on top, we wasted some time goofing off before starting down.
 The trail was busier on the way down, but not nearly as busy as Lassen.
 Brokeoff Mountain was the highest remnant of Mount Tehama, an extinct volcano that was higher than Lassen half a million years ago.
-It was well worth the effort and recommended when visiting Lassen Volcanic National Park.
+It was a fun hike and recommended when visiting Lassen Volcanic National Park.

 Leisa and I on the summit